 Why Should I Participate?

 While you may or may not benefit directly from this study, your participation could play an important role in the health of future generations with APOL1-dependent FSGS.

 Can I Leave the Study If I Change my Mind?

 Taking part in this study is your choice, and you may leave the study at any time for any reason.
 You should consult the study doctor and staff about concerns and questions you have at any time during the study.

 What Should I Expect?

-Before you can take part in this study, you will first need to attend the screening visit(s) for initial tests and assessments to see if you are eligible to participate.
+Before you can take part in this study, you will first need to review and sign an informed consent form with your study team.
+You will then attend the screening visit(s) for initial tests and assessments to see if you are eligible to participate.
 After all necessary tests and assessments have been completed, and if you are eligible to participate, you may enter the study and receive the investigational medication.